 It happened at "Seven Foot Falls" - a rapid named for obvious reasons.
-Our boat got twisted in the entrance to the falls.
-We hit the ledge sideways.
+It's a steep seven foot drop.
+Our boat got twisted in the entrance to the falls, so that we hit the ledge sideways.
 The back of the raft flipped into the air and catapulted me over the guys in the bow.
 I landed in the swirling water at the bottom of the falls.

-In retrospect I was only underwater just a few seconds, but it felt like an eternity.
+In retrospect I was only underwater for just a few seconds, but it felt like an eternity.
 At first the churning water held me stationary.
 Finally, the hydraulic sucked me under, and pushed me out the bottom of the hole.

-I popped up 20 yards downstream gasping for breath, but happy to be alive.
+I popped up twenty yards downstream gasping for breath, but happy to be alive...
 Prior to that day I had always thought when it came my turn to die I would face death full of faith and courage.
 But I got to admit, trapped in that whirling current I met a dangerous enemy...
 I was gripped by a villain called "fear."